 ML models that can be stored and managed in the AIML enablement layer are application specific ML models.
 Such ML models can be retrieved by the AIMLE client or VAL server to perform inferencing at the VAL layer.

 ML model specific evaluation information is required for a consumer of a ML model to perform evaluation of a ML model performance and correctness.
 Thus, this solution proposes to enable storage and retrieval of ML model evaluation information in the ML model repository for enabling the performance and correctness evaluation of application specific ML models.

+The ML model specific evaluation information can be used by monitoring solutions for data drift detection (solution #2) and monitoring a ML model's performance (solutions #3 and #6).

 7.4.1.2 ML model evaluation information storage